SamuelGold/arduino-microwave-oven/README.md

 5. 5V active buzzer;
 6. 5V power supply.

-Connection schematic:
+## Connection schematic:

 <p align="center">
   <img src="images/schem.png?raw=true" width="600" title="Microwave after modification">
 </p>

-Functionality:
+## Functionality:
-Turn the encoder nob clockwise to start timer and heeting process, turn the nob counterclockwise to decrease time and turn it off.
-Short press on the nob in surned off state to show the current power level.
-Long press on the nob in surned off state to change the power level.
+Turn the encoder knob clockwise to start timer and heeting process, turn the knob counterclockwise to decrease time and turn it off.
+Short press on the knob in turned off state to show the current power level.
+Long press on the knob in turned off state to change the power level.

 Arduino project code is included in this repo.
 <p align="center">